Chapter Eighteen

 Xandra couldn’t help but take a step forward, feeling a strange note of concern amidst the fear.

 “I don’t understand.
 I don’t understand anything anymore.
 This stupid, stupid, stupid, stupid brain can’t handle it.”
-He pounded at his heads with his fists.
+He pounded at his head with his fists.
 “Am I supposed to be happy?”
 He looked to her.
 “Am I supposed to be happy?” he asked again.
 He looked beaten and old, orange light reflecting off the fringe of his mane.

 Xandra had no answer for him.